 Are your specifications too broad or open?
 It’s one of the most common mistakes we see in procurement with expensive repercussions for your supplier management.
+We will look at the biggest mistake procurement managers make with specifications.

 Writing specifications is a core part of the procurement process.
 A specification is a detailed description of the goods or services required, and forms part of a tender request.
 It ensures that all potential suppliers have a clear guideline to follow when quoting on goods or services, and when carrying out their contractual agreement.